intrig-unicamp/macsad/README.md

 NOTE: This needs to be done everytime the P4 source file is modified or if any of the sugered file inside `src/hardware_indep` is changed.

-3. Install dependencies, set environment variables and compile MACSAD:
+3. Set environment variables and compile MACSAD:

-sudo apt-get install libpcap-dev python-scapy

-- `sudo apt-get install libpcap-dev python-scapy`
 - `export LD_LIBRARY_PATH=$ODK_SDK:$LD_LIBRARY_PATH`
 - `make`